-For now, the Huawei Mate 9 Pro, the company’s most expensive phone to date is the best Android phone you can buy.
+For now, Huawei’s most expensive phone to date is also the best Android phone you can buy.

 Huawei Mate 9 Pro at a glance